 - Microsoft E5 for standard endpoints

-- CrowdStrike or SentinelOne for critical assets (double layer)
+- CrowdStrike or SentinelOne for critical assets (two-tier approach)

 - Unified MDR covering both solutions